kuddai/samples/src/content/peerconnection/pc1/README.md

 python -m SimpleHTTPServer 8123
 ```

+Go to `localhost:8123` (note localhost as you need secure context to request
-Go to `localhost:8123` and press `Start` and `Call` buttons.
-You should be able
+`getUserMedia`) and press `Start` and `Call` buttons.
+You should be able to see
-to see no delay between audio and video.
-Then press `Delay Audio By 2 Seconds`,
+no delay between audio and video.
+Then press `Delay Audio By 2 Seconds`, 2
-2 seconds delay between audio and video should gradually appear.
+seconds delay between audio and video should gradually appear.